codibre/fluent-iterable/advanced-examples/segregating-responsabilities-over.md

 # Segregating responsibilities over

-It's common practice to organize a project following an DDD, onion, or hexagonal architecture.
+It's a common practice to organize a project following an DDD, onion, or hexagonal architecture.
 All of them have their own differences, but one thing in common: there is an application and a domain layer.

-The handlers, or application service, in the application layer must have the responsibility of orchestrating the domain services
+The **handlers**, or application services, in the application layer must have the responsibility to orchestrate the domain services.

-The domain services must have a single and decoupled responsibility, with no relation at all with nothing of infrastructure implementation and no dependencies with others domain services.
+The domain services must have a single and decoupled responsibility, with no relation at all with infrastructure implementation and no dependencies with others domain services.

-With fluent iterable, de capability os segregate those responsibilities is fortified, and you can fluently orchestrate your application flow in your handler/application service.
-Let's see how we can do this
+With fluent iterable, the capability of segregate those responsibilities is fortified, and you can fluently orchestrate your application flow in your handler/application service.
+Let's see how we can do this:

 ```ts
 class MyHandler {